TeeJay69/ConfigSync/Plan.md

         - defaults to most recent save.
         - --All restores all programs config

-    + show [program name]
+    + show [program name]--default:all
-        - Show last save date
+        - Show all saves
         - Show number of saves

-    + status
+    + status [program name]--default:all
+        - Check if config is up to date.
+        - Display list of the programs, along with their last save date
+        - If program specified, display last save date, along with if the config is up to date.

     + settings
         - Scheduled task On/Off
             - No intervall provided: default:xxx
         - Change Intervall of scheduled task
+        - Show never synced apps in 'status'

     + list
         - displays all supported programs